 CCV's community health certificate plays an important role in supporting improved health outcomes for individuals and populations.
 Students gain foundational skills and knowledge in public health, case management, and the impact of trauma.
 The certificate also include a Community Health Work course aligned with the core competencies of the community health worker role in Vermont.
 Learn more about CCV here.

-The audience for this FREE oral health curriculum is Front Line Health Workers (FLHWs) who provide outreach, advocacy, patient education, care coordination, health care navigation, and social support for the communities they serve.
-This workforce includes community health workers and representatives, Promotores de Salud, health educators, case managers, and others.
-This curriculum is designed to engage FLHWs in a national movement to promote oral health and eradicate dental disease.
+Smiles for Life is a FREE oral health curriculum.
+It is for Front Line Health Workers (FLHWs) who provide outreach, advocacy, patient education, care coordination, health care navigation, and social support for their communities.
+This includes Community Health Workers and Representatives, Promotores de Salud, health educators, case managers, and others.
+Smiles for Life supports FLHWs to promote oral health and end dental disease.

 State Survey Findings